rocas3096/Module-1-Challenge-Horiseon/README.md

 ## Description

 This purpose of this challenge was given html code from an end user, bring it up to par with accessability standards.
-In addition, we were also to review the semantic elements of the code and clean those up if at all possible.
+In addition, we were also to review the HTML code and CSS styling sheet and correct errors and add comments where necesssary for said code.

 ## Installation